python/devguide/development-tools/clinic.rst

        *args: array
    [clinic start generated code]*/

-The implementation function will receive var-positional arguments as *args* array.
+The implementation function will receive var-positional arguments as C array *args* of :c:type:`PyObject * <PyObject>`.
+Alternatively, you could use ``tuple`` converter to pass a regular :c:type:`PyTupleObject` as argument.

 .. versionadded:: 3.11